There’s fresh snow on the ground, so fire up your snowmobile, grab a film camera, and let’s hit the trails! Not in Tucson though, darn it.

 Interesting side notes; notice the black padded ‘seat’ on the rear engine cover, you could carry a passenger here, where they would hang on for dear life using the little plastic hand strap just in front of the seat.
 Check out my orange Michigan ‘safe snowmobiler’ patch on my right shoulder, and the ‘Coors’ beer knit cap which was a typical ‘helmet’ back then.
 There’s nothing like beer and snowmobiling when you’re 15 years old!
 Also notice the hardware store ‘photojottings’ stickers on the side, I was thinking about running a photo magazine, but got sidetracked for three decades; or maybe not.

-Photo was taken with Kodak Ektachrome film with an Aries 35 IIIL 45/1.9 camera.
+Photo was taken with Kodak Ektachrome film with my Dad’s Aries 35 IIIL 45/1.9 camera.